dodokek/Hash-Table/README.md

 With proper size and hash function, we can search elements for O(1).

-You can read more about it here: https://www.geeksforgeeks.org/separate-chaining-collision-handling-technique-in-hashing/
+You can read more about it here:</br>
+https://www.geeksforgeeks.org/separate-chaining-collision-handling-technique-in-hashing/